-Beyond these five core criteria, there are an additional three desirable criteria that will influence a Chair’s decision to appoint you.
+Beyond these five core criteria (previously discussed), there are an additional three desirable attributes that will influence a Chair’s decision to appoint.
 It is therefore important to understand what they are and how to leverage them in your favour.

 - (Relevant) Industry experience